farlee2121/MarkNotes/duck/2021-11-07 Initial exploration.md

 IDEA: dynamically generate a todo list based off one or more markdown files (TODO tag, maybe also checklists under a todo label)

+I notice quotations Expr.Applications lets us apply a list of arguments to a function.
+They have to be expressions though

+## Declarative cli structure

+My goal is to define elements of cli (arguments, options, commands, handlers, etc) as complete declarative chunks that can be composed into a full cli.

+almost have it, the sticking point is handlers and multi-arity overloads

+attempts
+- expressions to defer evaluation
+  - taking in an untyped expression and templating it into an untyped expression almost works
+- inline
+  - it still tries to determine a type.
+  - I think it doesn't work like addition.
+Addition can at least determine a member constraint like supporting addition.
+- Base class or interface?
+  - Func and Action overloads have no base class

+Part of the problem is that the overloads take the function's types as separate generic parameters rather than the whole function signature as a single generic

+Other ideas?
+- require a custom binder and a single input data structure
+- Investigate an overload that takes the whole function/delegate type as a single generic parameter

+Q: How is the underlying binder implemented?

 ## Next Steps
 - [x] Finish transition to project format from csx
-- [ ] Create test cases for my expected tag scenarios
+- [x] Create test cases for my expected tag scenarios
-  - [ ] still need list scenarios
+  - [x] still need list scenarios
 - [ ] Run actual extraction to get my book meta notes
 - [ ] Package Expecto.TestApi so I can use it as a nuget package (Maybe call it Expecto.TestEnvironment)
-- [ ] Add console interface
+- [x] Add console interface
 - [ ] Package as dotnet tool
   - [ ] be sure to use a preview semantic version